Introduction to plugin development#

 org.gluu.casa.core.pojo.BrowserInfo: A class that holds basic information about a user's browser.

 org.gluu.casa.core.pojo.User: Represents the current logged in user.
-It holds the most common attributes, e.g. given name, last name, etc.
+It provides access to common attributes such as given name, last name, etc. The whole set of claims returned by the authorization server can be obtained via

 Actual instances of